Pennsylvania Medical Assistance Estate Recovery Program

 Introductionnurse-home-cont

-No further notice about the program is required to Medicaid recipients beyond enactment and publication of the law.
-However, the Pennsylvania Department of Human Services usually provides an informational brochure about the estate recovery program to Medical Assistance recipients when benefits are authorized.
+Beyond the law’s enactment and publication, there are no further requirements to notify Medicaid recipients of the program.
+However, the Pennsylvania Department of Human Services usually provides an informational brochure about the estate recovery program to Medical Assistance (MA) recipients when benefits are authorized.
 Caseworkers also do their best to explain the program to the family representatives during the application process.
-The application itself, Form PA-600L, mentions the estate recovery program on its last page.
+The Medical Assistance application itself, Form PA-600L, mentions the estate recovery program on page 13.

-Not all Medicaid payments are subject to estate recovery.
-Only Medical Assistance received by individuals after age 55 are recoverable, and only where the Medical assistance payments were for specific types of services.
-Estate recovery does not apply to medical assistance payments made before the recipient attained age 55.
+However, not all Medicaid payments are subject to estate recovery.
+Only Medical Assistance received by individuals after age 55 are recoverable, and only where the Medical Assistance payments were for specific types of services.
+Estate recovery does not apply to Medical Assistance payments made before the recipient attained age 55.

 Specifically, Pennsylvania’s estate recovery program only seeks reimbursement for certain services: